surgical-robotics-ai/surgical_robotics_challenge/docs/scene_coordinate_frames.md

 The script [ecm_arm.py](https://github.com/collaborative-robotics/surgical_robotics_challenge/blob/master/scripts/surgical_robotics_challenge/ecm_arm.py) wraps this 'Camera Frame' to provide its pose.
 The method `measured_cp()` provides the pose of 'CameraFrame' in the world (simulation world) frame.

-To mimic the da Vinci ECM, [ecm_arm.py](https://github.com/collaborative-robotics/surgical_robotics_challenge/blob/master/scripts/surgical_robotics_challenge/ecm_arm.py) provides a joint command interface called `servo_jp()`.
-The method accepts a list of 4 joint commands and each value corresponds to the joint actuation of the actual ECM, i.e. joint 1 controls yaw, joint 2 controls pitch, joint 3 controls insertion, and joint 4 controls the roll.
+To mimic the da Vinci ECM, [ecm_arm.py](https://github.com/collaborative-robotics/surgical_robotics_challenge/blob/master/scripts/surgical_robotics_challenge/ecm_arm.py) provides a joint command interface via a method called `servo_jp()`.
+This method accepts a list of 4 joint commands where each command mimics that of the real ECM, i.e. joint 1 controls yaw, joint 2 controls pitch, joint 3 controls insertion, and joint 4 controls the roll.

 # NEEDLE FRAME